 Metro Vancouver's water supply strategy includes building new infrastructure to double its capacity to access, treat, and distribute water from Coquitlam Lake.
 Planning is currently underway for the design and construction of a second water intake, a water supply tunnel, and water treatment facilities.

-Construction is expected to begin by the mid-2020s, with completion targeted for the mid-2030s.
+Construction is expected to begin by the late 2020s, with completion targeted for the late 2030s.
 Once complete, the

 Coquitlam Lake Water Supply Project will help meet the region’s needs well into the next half century.